Indonesia l Wahana Longberry l Grade 1

 Wahana Graha Makmur means “Vessels for Great Success”.
 Accordingly, the Estate’s mission is more than just to produce high quality coffee themselves.
 They are also committed to improving coffee quality for farmers throughout the region.
 As an experimental farm, one of their aims is to find varietals that are well-suited to the region’s climate.
 The estate has established a farmers’ support center which distributes coffee seeds - free of charge - and offers information and advice on farm management, distribution of shade trees, and use of organic fertilizer.
 Wahana also processes hand-picked, ripe cherries for small growers in the surrounding region.

-The estate is an important local employer - with between 800 and 1000 workers, whose families have the use of an on-site health clinic.
-Workers are provided with free housing, electricity, drinking water, healthcare (including free medicine), and kindergarten and nursery for young children.
-The estate has also built a church and small mosque inside the farm’s grounds.
-In support of the estate’s social efforts, Mercanta has recently sponsored the purchase of computers for schools in the surrounding area, which are attended by many of the workers’ children.
+al employer with nearly 1000 workers, whose families have the use of an on-site health clinic.
+Staff are provided with free housing, electricity, drinking water, healthcare, free medicine as well as kindergarten and nursery for young children.
+The estate has also built a church and small mosque inside the farm’s grounds, promoting religious freedom.
+In support of the estate’s social efforts, Mercanta has recently sponsored the purchase of computers for schools in the surrounding area, which many of the workers’ children attend.